Hürth: Berrenrath

 Berrenrath was first mentioned documentarily in 922.
-The resettlement of Berrenrath onto a now-abandoned brown coal mine was decided on February 27, 1952.
+The resettlement of Berrenrath onto a now-abandoned brown coal mine was decided on 27 February 1952.
 This was necessary due to mining plans of the Roddergrube AG.
-The resettlement was completed in the September 1995.
+The resettlement was completed in September 1995.

 Efferen

 The Efferen district had its first documentary mention as a pastoral town in 1189.
 The Catholics first humbled themselves with a plain wooden church.
-On June 6, 1869, this church was replaced with a solid building, consecrated by auxiliary bishop Baudri.
+On 6 June 1869 this church was replaced with a solid building, consecrated by auxiliary bishop Baudri.

-On October 31, 1944, large parts of Efferen, including the church and the hospital, were destroyed in an air raid; thirty-six people died.
+On 31 October 1944 large parts of Efferen, including the church and the hospital, were destroyed in an air raid; thirty-six people died.

-On December 20, 1953, Boue, a member of the church assembly, consecrated the newly built Evangelic church, designed by architect Jürgen Körber.
-Two years later, on November 25, 1956, a new Roman Catholic church, which was designed by the Cologne architects Wolfram Borgard and Fritz Volmer, was consecrated by auxiliary bishop Wilhem Cleven.
+On 20 December 1953 Boue, a member of the church assembly, consecrated the newly built Evangelic church, designed by architect Jürgen Körber.
+Two years later, on 25 November 1956, a new Roman Catholic church, which was designed by the Cologne architects Wolfram Borgard and Fritz Volmer, was consecrated by auxiliary bishop Wilhem Cleven.